microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 `runtime` to instantiate the first Coyote machine (`Server` in the above example).

-The `CreateMachine` method accepts as a parameter the type of the machine to be instantiated, and returns an object of the `MachineId` type, which contains a handle to the created Coyote machine.
+The `CreateMachine` method accepts as a parameter the type of the machine to be instantiated, and returns an object of the `ActorId` type, which contains a handle to the created Coyote machine.
 Because `CreateMachine` is an asynchronous method, we call the `Console.ReadLine` method, which pauses the main thread until a console input has been given, so that the host C# program does not exit prematurely.

 The `IMachineRuntime` interface also provides the `SendEvent` method for sending events to a Coyote machine from outside a machine.
-This method accepts as parameters an object of type `MachineId`, an event and an optional payload.
+This method accepts as parameters an object of type `ActorId`, an event and an optional payload.
 Although you have to use `CreateMachine` and `SendEvent` to interact with a machine from outside a machine, the opposite is straightforward, as it only requires reading writing/calling an object from a machine.